jazzband/sorl-thumbnail/docs/reference/settings.rst

   you use memcached this is very fast.
 * Easy to transfer data between environments since the data is in the default database.
+* If you get the database and fast cache out of sync there could be problems.

 Redis
 -----